Qinyuehu/scotted/source/_posts/2014-03-07-a-better-dynamic-motd.markdown

 exec /usr/bin/urxvt -e sh -c "run-parts /etc/update-motd.d; exec $SHELL"
 ```

+Note that here we are executing **run-parts** on the dynamic scripts, where
+the crontab and /etc/rc.local execute on the static scripts.

 And finally, my *i3* keybinding line:

 ```
 bindsym $mod+Return exec bin/urxvt
 ```

+### A few other details

 The only other non-obvious detail is that */etd/motd* needs to be a symbolic
 link to */var/run/motd*, which you can set up like so: